 A capability framework outlines a health services' safe scope of practice based on its physical and human resources.
-It defines the minimum requirements that health services must meet to provide patients with safe care in clinical areas.
+It defines the minimum requirements that health services must meet to provide patients with safe care in clinical areas

-Improvements What needs further improvement DH, including SCV and VAHI, has established information-sharing agreements with a number of organisations, such as the Australian Health Practitioner Regulation Agency (AHPRA), and is using this information to better assess quality and safety risks across the health system.
-DH and SCV may not be receiving timely notifications from review bodies, such as the Consultative Council on Obstetric and Paediatric Mortality and Morbidity (CCOPMM), to proactively prevent avoidable deaths across the health system.
+Improvements DH, including SCV and VAHI, has established information-sharing agreements with a number of organisations, such as the Australian Health Practitioner Regulation Agency (AHPRA), and is using this information to better assess quality and safety risks across the health system.
 SCV partnered with VAHI to develop and implement a comprehensive suite of new training sessions and tools for health services to better understand and meet their clinical governance roles and responsibilities.
 SCV has not developed guidance for health services on how to evaluate the effectiveness of actions to address incidents.

+What needs further improvement

+DH and SCV may not be receiving timely notifications from review bodies, such as the Consultative Council on Obstetric and Paediatric Mortality and Morbidity (CCOPMM), to proactively prevent avoidable deaths across the health system.

 VAHI has reduced duplication between its main quality and safety reports.

 DH/VAHI has not implemented a fully functioning statewide incident management system that enables it to proactively detect quality and safety risks across the state.

-VAHI improved the content of its Board Safety and Quality Reports (BSQRs) to provide better information for decision- makers in the health system.
+VAHI improved the content of its Board Safety and Quality Reports (BSQRs) to provide better information for decisionmakers in the health system.

 VAHI has not fully implemented an interactive health information portal that enables clinicians to drill down from hospital-level outcomes to disaggregated information at the unit, clinician and patient levels (as recommended by Targeting Zero).

-VAHI recently introduced a new supplementary report on hospital-acquired complications (HACs) that provides risk- adjusted measures to public health services every quarter.
+VAHI recently introduced a new supplementary report on hospital-acquired complications (HACs) that provides riskadjusted measures to public health services every quarter.

 There are examples in VAHI's main quality and safety reports where information is presented in a way that can misrepresent results.
 Also, timeliness of reports does not always meet stakeholders' needs.